1. What does your inspection cover?

 4. Are you specifically experienced in residential inspection?

 The majority of my business is inspecting residential property for potential buyers.
 I also perform framing and one year inspections for new residential construction.
 Sometimes I perform pre-listing residential inspections for sellers.
-I occasionally inspect commercial property.
+I also inspect commercial property.

 5. Do you offer to do repairs or improvements based on the inspection?